PoP-PoPAPI/api/README.md

 ### Error bubbling

-Within nested fields, errors bubble up: Since the output from a field is the input to another one, if the output field fails, the input field may also fail:
+Within composable fields, errors bubble up: Since the output from a field is the input to another one, if the output field fails, the input field may also fail:

 - <a href="https://nextapi.getpop.org/api/graphql/?query=post(divide(a,4)).id|title">/?query=post(divide(a,4)).id|title</a>